Security tight, snipers in place as lakhs set to throng Ayodhya on Tuesday

 Ayodhya case: Hindu, Muslim leaders say verdict should be respected by all

 Meanwhile, snipers from the NSG are being deployed at various points in Ayodhya.
 This development comes in the wake of intelligence inputs suggesting that some terrorists could have sneaked in from Nepal.
-We are fully prepared to deal with any challenge and the situation would be peaceful a top home ministry official informed OneIndia.
+We are fully prepared to deal with any challenge and the situation would be peaceful, a top home ministry official informed OneIndia.

 It may be recalled that in 2005, five Lashkar-e-Tayiba terrorists had tried to storm into the make-shift Ram Temple.
 They were all shot dead and were unable to cause any damage.